GrandmasterW/kakuro/README.md

 ## To Do
 ### Testcases

-* Extend test cases, starting with automated solving of provided examples and comparing results
+* Extend test coverage to non-trivial functions in puzzle, segment and grid at least
 * Compute a set of non-trivial Kakuro puzzles and solve them as tests.
 * Extend test cases